 Sending Out Pre-Recorded Data

 We created a second workspace that sends this data out in 30-second intervals through a WebSocketSender.
 We assigned the WebSocketSender a unique ID called “StationInfo”.
-We used this same unique ID in later workspaces to ensure that we connect to the correct WebSocket stream.
+We used this same unique ID in later workspaces to ensure that we connected to the correct WebSocket stream.

 2: Creating an Email Notification Service